Cardiox12/ADSLib/README.md

 # AdsLib

 This project aims to create a facade for TC-ADS from Beckhoff and make it compatible with C++.
-The library use template to create generic handlers, that makes easy to create handlers.
+The library use template to create generic handlers.

 ### Example